Meet the instructors

 Beyond academia, Ahmad has worked on major machine learning projects across various industries.
 His roles included Solution Architect for the UK Ministry of Justice, Senior Data Engineer for the UK Department of Health and Royal Mail.

-Earlier in his career, in 2010, he worked for three years as a Product Manager at the Financial Times, where he developed novel sophisticated language models to analyze the semantic context of financial reports.
+Earlier in his career, in 2010, he worked for three years as a Product Manager at the Financial Times, where he developed novel NLP language models to analyse the semantic context of financial reports.

-He has also lectured on mathematics, AI and data science at institutions including Imperial College London, Cambridge University, LSE, University of Bristol, University of London, the University of Notre Dame (US) and New York University, while delivering technical workshops for organisations like the House of Commons Library and various research-based startups in bioinformatics and healthcare.
+He has also lectured on mathematics and AI at institutions including Imperial College London, Cambridge University, LSE, University of London, the University of Notre Dame (US) and New York University, while delivering technical workshops for organisations like the House of Commons Library and various research-based startups in bioinformatics and healthcare.

 Ahmad’s contributions to education have been recognised with multiple teaching awards for his outstanding impact on teaching and academic supervision, including four student-led awards from the London School of Economics.